 Ocean sells more than 40 products across three categories: household, wellness & leisure, and kitchen.
-Their sales mix is approximately 51% household products, 32% kitchen, and 17% wellness & leisure products.
 Product life cycle is variable, ranging from two years to well over 10 depending upon factors such as demand and market saturation.
+Finding new products on a regular basis is important to replace declining sales on maturing products.